GreenCollar offers its clients unmatched expertise in the development of Carbon Farming Projects on their properties.

 Laura is a super fit member of the company and was a star player in the GreenCollar futsal team.
 Now she focuses her sporting skills on ultimate frisbee and boxing.

 Elyce began working at GreenCollar as a member of the field team where she remained for two years using her skills in flora identification, ecological survey techniques and data collection.
-Now the Reporting and Verification Manager, Elyce coordinates development and maintenance of reporting protocols and systems for our Human Induced Regeneration projects.
+Elyce became the Reporting and Verification Manager in 2016 coordinating development and maintenance of reporting protocols and systems for our Human Induced Regeneration projects.
+She is now a Communications and Stakeholder Manager focusing on stakeholder engagement for both new business and existing clients.

 Elyce holds a Bachelor of Science (Biology and Environmental Studies) with Honours in Behavioural Ecology at the University of Sydney.
 She has recently undertaken further study to get ‘lawyered up’ beginning a Juris Doctor at the University of New South Wales in 2017 with a focus on environmental law.